rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Date of publication: <CITE>1786 [that is, 1788]</CITE>
 >Note on publication statement: <CITE>Dedication and preface both dated 1788</CITE>

-*Optionally*, supply the actual date in square brackets.
+*Optionally*, supply the actual date, preceded by “that is,” in square brackets.
 If the reason for supplying the actual date is not apparent from the rest of the description, make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the source of the information (see [5.24.36.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.4)).

 >Example:
 ><CITE>1703 [that is, 1730]</CITE>